tdignan87/TraceSense/README.md

 The benefits of using our software is that it's lightweight, simple to set up and helps eliminate paperwork which has an environmental benefit, but also helps with food compliance.
 Our software is not over priced and developed by a developer who has over 10 years experience in the food manufacturing industry.

-Tracesense is my own company i created in November 2019 and decided to go with that name for the software although its purely created for educational purposes.
+Tracesense is my own company i created in November 2019 and decided to go with that name for the software although this application purely created for educational purposes at this stage.